 The MHSA Joint Stakeholder meetings allow for the MHSA team and the Behavioral Health Advisory Board to meet, discuss, and obtain input on the development of the MHSA Three Year Plan or Annual Plan.
-In the development of this Annual Plan for 2018-19, there were meetings with the Behavioral Health Advisory Board to allow for input and feedback on the plan.
+In the development of this Annual Plan Update for 2019-20, there were meetings with the Behavioral Health Advisory Board to allow for input and feedback on the plan.
 The MHSA Joint Stakeholder meetings are comprised of MHSA and Behavioral Health Advisory Board stakeholders, including: consumers, consumer family members, service providers, County BHRS Staff, community based organizations, Behavioral Health Advisory Board Members, and concerned citizens.
-The Joint Stakeholder meetings allow for review and advisory feedback on MHSA.